mfkiwl/Clementi/README.md

 3. **Concurrent Processing:** Each FPGA concurrently processes its assigned subgraphs, overlapping gather-scatter and global apply stages to optimize performance.

 ## Initialization
+In order to generate this design you will need a valid [UltraScale+ Integrated 100G Ethernet Subsystem](https://www.xilinx.com/products/intellectual-property/cmac_usplus.html) license set up in Vivado.

 To begin working with Clementi, clone the repository using the following command:
 ```bash
 git clone --recursive https://github.com/Xtra-Computing/Clementi.git